-3.1 The Filter Phase
+3.1.
+The Filter Step

-The first phase of our method is the creation of a number of binary vectors.
+The first step of our method is the creation of a number of binary vectors.
 Assume we have a time series of size N. We create a binary vector of size N for every letter in our alphabet.
 An ace will be present for every occurrence of the corresponding letter and a zero for every other letter.